-A review of historical 7.5-minute United States Geological Survey (USGS) topographic quadrangles and United States Department of Interior (USDOI) Bureau of Land Management (BLM) GLO plats indicates there are at least 44 potential historic-era sites or features (Table 7.12.2-2) within the data gathering area, some of which may be within the APE.
-Potential historic sites are those places or features which are indicated in historic documentation (personal accounts, maps, regional histories, etc.) that may or may not yet exist; the actual existence of these features has not been confirmed at the potential location.
-Once the presence of a feature is confirmed during a field investigation, the place would be recorded as an identified cultural resource.
-Like the identified archaeological sites shown above in Table 7.12.2.1, these mapped features illustrate the breadth of historic-period activity in the region.
+A review of historical 1:24,000 United States Geological Survey (USGS) topographic quadrangles, and United States Department of Interior (USDOI), Bureau of Land Management (BLM) Government Land Office (GLO) plats, indicates there are at least 44 potential historic-era sites or features within the Data Gathering Area (Table 7.12.2-2), some of which may be within the APE.
+Potential historic sites are those places or features indicated in historic documentation, such as personal accounts or regional histories, or on historic-era maps for which the physical remains associated with these locations may still exist.
+As with the previously identified archaeological sites listed above in Table 7.12.2.1, features and sites identified on historic-era maps and other documents illustrate the breadth of historic-period activity in the region.

 Potential historic-era sites or features include roads, trails, residential structures, cabins, orchards, cultivated fields, mines, and mills.